Research and More

 CSIET, the Council on Standards for International Educational Travel, is composed of of U.S. based and international organizations that facilitate long-term international student exchange programs at the secondary level.
 Every year, CSIET members are faced with the task of assessing the English proficiency of students from all around the world before they start their educational experience in the U.S. They need a standardized, practical and efficient test that can be administered and scored comparably everywhere around the world.
 The organizations are ready to collaborate and provide accountability to support the test administration process.
 In 2012, CSIET started to work with Ballard & Tighe to create a new English proficiency test for this purpose and setting.

 ELTiS was originally developed as an assessment of high school based English.
-A previously existing Ballard & Tighe test was reviewed and discussed, and the parts of it that fit the CSIET working group’s expectations were compiled into a new test that was field tested with the help of volunteer member organizations.
+A previously existing Ballard & Tighe test that was developed for this same target setting was reviewed and discussed, and the parts of it that fit the CSIET working group’s expectations were compiled into a new test that was field tested with the help of volunteer member organizations.

-The ELTiS blueprint is based on studies literature analysis conducted by Ballard & Tighe researches about language use in high school classrooms and textbooks.
+The ELTiS blueprint is based on literature analysis and original studies conducted by Ballard & Tighe researches about language use in high school classrooms and textbooks.
 This direct relationship between the skills assessed on the test and the intended score interpretation makes ELTiS and its scores directly relevant to the decisions that ELTiS users want to make about students.

 ELTiS has two main test sections: Listening and Reading.
 The Listening section takes approximately 30 minutes while the Reading section takes approximately 45 minutes.
 The online test is self-paced, so test length may vary.
 Each test section is divided into several parts.